How to Restore a Wood and Cast Iron Garden Bench

 You have just created a family heirloom for the next generation.
 The bench should be stored during winter months to prolong its new look.

-Also to avoid rust, place the bench on stepping stones, or another solid surface instead of grass.
+- To avoid rust on the feet, place the bench on stepping stones or another solid surface instead of grass.

-Keep it away from grass being thrown on it during mowing, to help keep the grim and buildup from accumalating on the legs and seat.
+- Prevent grass being thrown on the bench from mowing and leaves falling and accumulating on the slats to help keep moisture, grime, and buildup from deteriorating the legs and seat.